octokatt/rumsford/characters/angela_gladstone.md

 * Create Ward (Ban; Prime 3, Space 3): You create a general purpose ward that keeps things both in and out.
 Like oxygen.
 Be careful.  <MtA, pg.
 176>
 * Bind Body (Ban; Forces 1, Space 3, Prime 3): A specialized ward for being able to keep Ila's body from further degrading... this can be useful for applying emergency bullet wounds as well <MtA, pg.
 176>
 * Ward Spirits (Ban; Space 3, Well-warded to Spirits): You can create a ward against spirits of all kinds, despite not being knowledgable of the sphere of Spirits <MtA, pg.
 176; Thad, pg.
 XX>
-* No Looking (Supernal Veil; Prime 2): You can ward a supernal working from unseen sights, including yourself.
+* No Peeking (Supernal Veil; Prime 2): You can ward a supernal working from unseen sights, including yourself.
 Casual attempts will not see past the ward, and active attempts create a Clash of Wills.  <MtA, pg.
 168>

 #### Yantras